 "Well, that doesn't make sense.
 It certainly wasn't me that made that call.
 I would never use that phraseology and there was no such thing as a CID trial for the McCanns.
 It's ridiculous.

 "That appears to me to be a blatant attempt to get information about whose number it was and what was happening.
-Thankfully the operator didn't give them anything."'Fishing for information'
+Thankfully the operator didn't give them anything."

 Another call was made to Vodafone customer services in July 2008.